Fangjun-Zhou/Fangjun-Zhou.github.io/_posts/DOTS/2022-04-07-dive-into-ecs-1.md

 For example, if an entity `E1` has components `A`, `B`, and `C`, it may fall into the archetype `[A]`, `[B]`, `[C]`, `[A, B]`, `[A, C]`, `[B, C]`, `[A, B, C]`.

-Why I had this idea because I thought if there's another entity `E2` with components `A`, `B`, and `D`, they will both fall into archetype `[A, B]`.
+Why I had this idea because I thought if there's another entity `E2` with components `A`, `B`, and `D`, they will both fall into the archetype `[A, B]`.
 It sounds easier to search entities with components `A` and `B` (This is also one of the operations that can only be done efficiently and easily in ECS).

 However, it's **completely wrong**!!